remult/remult/docs/docs/entity-relations.md

 In this code, we're querying the "customer" entity to find a customer named "Abshire Inc." We're also including the related "tags" for that customer, along with the details of each tag.
 This allows us to fetch both customer and tag data in a single query, making it more efficient when working with related entities.

 ### Resulting Data Structure

+Here's an example result of running `JSON.stringify` on the `customer` object:

 ```json
 {